balajirajmohan/servian-demo/README (1).md

 # Servian App Demo

-This Repo consists of Reusable Infra components based of Terraform HCL that will be used to provision Network components like VPC and Compute Engines reqired for running Jenkins and IAM Policy JSON's and Kubernetes Manifests to deploy your Application.
+This Repo consists of Reusable Infra components based of Terraform HCL that will be used to provision Network components like VPC and Compute Engines required for running Jenkins and IAM Policy JSON's and Kubernetes Manifests to deploy your Application.

 Tech Stacks Used: